VBayesLab/VBLabDocs/Model-Custom.md

     methods
         % Constructor.
 This will be automatically called when users create a CustomModel object function obj = CustomModel(inputArg1,inputArg2)
-            %RECH Construct an instance of this class
-            %   Detailed explanation goes here
-            obj.Property1 = inputArg1 + inputArg2;
         end

         % Function to compute gradient of h_theta and h_theta